 The lot was transformed into a garden in the 70s thanks to a group of community boosters who saved the space from redevelopment.
 The garden was built in the image of Victorian gardens that had previously dotted the neighborhood during the 19th century.

-The park is known for colorful flower beds, a central water fountain and an iron fence indicative of Victorian-era outdoor decor.
+Today, the park is an oasis in the midst of Madison's downtown, known for its colorful and fragrant flower beds, a central water fountain and an iron fence indicative of Victorian-era outdoor decor.
 The garden is open to the public daily from 4 a.m. to 10 p.m.

 William T. Evjue Rooftop Garden

-Frank Lloyd Wright believed architecture should be harmonious with the landscape and sympathetic to the needs of humanity.
+Frank Lloyd Wright believed the best architecture was characterized by a harmonious blend with nature.
 This belief is fully realized at the William T. Evjue Rooftop Garden at the Wright-designed Monona Terrace.
-The Monona Terrace was designed as a visual marriage of Lake Monona and downtown Madison which positions the rooftop space as having some of the best views of the lake, the Wisconsin State Capitol and downtown.
+The Monona Terrace was designed as a visual marriage of Lake Monona and downtown Madison, which positions the rooftop space as having some of the best panoramic views of the lake, the Wisconsin State Capitol and downtown.

 Community Impact